 In the period 2020-2021, in the wake of the COVID-19 pandemic and the associated impact it has had on the air transport sector, the European Commission adopted a number of exceptional measures for the third reference period with Implementing Regulation (EU) 2020/1627 of 3 November 2020 (2020-2024) concerning the Single European Sky performance and charging scheme, introducing a number of rules partially derogating from Implementing Regulation (EU) 2019/317 for that period.
-Subsequently, the European

-Commission issued Decision 2021/891 setting the performance targets for the third reference period and identifying Determined Unit Cost (DUC) as the reference performance indicator.
+Subsequently, the European Commission issued Decision to airspace users any deviations between what was planned and what was realised at the end of the year has been eliminated.
+These changes, whether positive or negative, are borne by the balances of the providers.
+This EU regulation 2021/891 setting the performance targets for the third reference period and identifying Determined Unit Cost (DUC) as the reference performance indicator.
 It is defined as the ratio between determined costs and traffic expressed in service units.

 The balance referring to the loss of traffic in the two-year period 2020-2021 is exceptionally spread over a five-year period extendable to seven years, starting from 2023.
 The application of this regulation has been extended to include terminal revenues for Charging Zones 1 and 2, which are subject to the same European regulations.

-Current and non-current balance receivables and payables are classified as current and non-current trade receivables and current and non-current trade payables, as contract assets/liabilities consistent with IFRS 15.
+Current and non-current balance receivables and payables are classified as current and non-current trade payables, as contract assets/liabilities consistent with IFRS 15.
 The amount of credit/debit per balance is separately identifiable in the notes.